Feast of the Most Precious Blood

-The Feast of the Most Precious Blood of Our Lord Jesus Christ is a feast, which has been in the General Roman Calendar from 1849 to 1969.
-It is focused on the Blood of Christ and its salvific nature.
+The Feast of the Most Precious Blood of Our Lord Jesus Christ was in the General Roman Calendar from 1849 to 1969.
+It was focused on the Blood of Christ and its salvific nature.

 History

-The feast, celebrated in Spain in the 16th century, was later introduced to Italy by Saint Gaspar del Bufalo.
+The feast, celebrated in Spain in the 16th century, was later introduced to Italy by Gaspar del Bufalo.

 For many dioceses, there were two days to which the office of the Precious Blood was assigned, the office for both being the same.
 The reason was that the office was at first granted only to the Fathers of the Most Precious Blood.
 Later, as one of the offices of the Fridays of Lent, it was assigned to the Friday after the fourth Sunday in Lent (Laetare Sunday) in some dioceses, including, by decision of the Fourth Provincial Council of Baltimore (1840), those in the United States.

-When Pope Pius IX went into exile at Gaeta in the Kingdom of the Two Sicilies (1849), he had as his companion Father Giovanni Merlini, the third superior general of the Fathers of the Most Precious Blood.
-After they had arrived at Gaeta, Don Merlini suggested that the pope make a vow to extend the feast of the Precious Blood to the entire church, if he would again recover possession of the Papal States.
-The pope took the matter into consideration, but a few days later, on 30 June 1849, the day the French army conquered Rome and the insurgents of the Roman Republic capitulated, he sent Monsignor Joseph Stella to Father Merlini with the message: "The pope does not deem it expedient to bind himself by a vow; instead His Holiness is pleased to extend the feast immediately to all Christendom."
+When Pope Pius IX went into exile at Gaeta in the Kingdom of the Two Sicilies (1849), he had as his companion Giovanni Merlini, the third superior general of the Fathers of the Most Precious Blood.
+After they had arrived at Gaeta, Merlini suggested that the pope make a vow to extend the feast of the Precious Blood to the entire church, if he would again recover possession of the Papal States.
+The pope took the matter into consideration, but a few days later, on 30 June 1849, the day the French army conquered Rome and the insurgents of the Roman Republic capitulated, he sent Joseph Stella to Merlini with the message: "The pope does not deem it expedient to bind himself by a vow; instead His Holiness is pleased to extend the feast immediately to all Christendom."